WOW World Tag Team Championship

 The WOW World Tag Team Championship is a women's professional wrestling tag team championship created and promoted by the American professional wrestling promotion Women of Wrestling (WOW).
-Miami's Sweet Heat (Laurie and Lindsey Carlson) are the current champions in their fifth reign.
+Best 4 Business (Kara Kai and Sandy Shore) are the current champions in their first reign.

 History

 On January 20, 2001, Caged Heat (Delta Lotta Pain and Loca) defeated Harley's Angels (Charlie Davidson and EZ Rider) in the end of 12-teams tournament to become the inaugural champions.
 Through the tapings of the revived WOW in 2013, Caged Heat returned as champions, but quickly lost the title to The All American Girls (Amber O'Neal and Santana Garrett).

 On May 16, 2019, Adrenaline and Fire defeated Monsters of Madness (Hazard and Jessicka Havok) in the finals of a 12-teams tournament to win the vacant title.

 On May 2, 2022, the titles appeared to be vacant again.
 Miami's Sweet Heat (Laurie Carlson and Lindsey Carlson) defeated The Tonga Twins (Kaoz and Kona) in the finals of a 12-teams tournament to win the vacant title.